Does HIPAA Apply When Video Recording Patients?

 Establish audit controls

-After implementing access controls, administrators must keep an audit log of all employees accessing the video recordings.
+Only use HIPAA-compliant telehealth platforms and other video recording software with robust access controls.
+Administrators must also keep an audit log of all employees accessing the video recordings.
 Audit controls can track suspicious activities and implement timely response measures to mitigate risks and potential damages.

 Train staff on HIPAA compliance